Fiction writing: Literary fiction

 Literary fiction is usually contrasted with, popular, commercial, or genre fiction.
-Some have described the difference between them in terms of analysing reality (literary) rather than escaping reality (popular).
+Some have described the difference between them in terms of analyzing reality (literary) rather than escaping reality (popular).
 The contrast between these two categories of fiction is controversial among some critics and scholars.

 Elements of fiction

 Character

 Characterization is one of the five elements of fiction, along with plot, setting, theme, and writing style.
 A character is a participant in the story, and is usually a person, but may be any persona, identity, or entity whose existence originates from a fictional work or performance.

 Characters may be of several types: